sxmxc/MooseNotifications/README.md

 # Getting Started
 After installation, MooseNotifications automatically adds a Notifications global to your autoloads.
 To use, simply access it anywhere in your scripts with either `Notifications.add_message("message")` or `Notifications.add_alert("alert")`

 See `Example.tscn` and `Example.gd` in the repository for examples.
+Supports BBCode.